cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Finally, applications must use the same envelope mode when using this prevention throughout their lifecycle.
 The envelope size varies between modes, so a switch in mode could then be detected.

+OPAQUE does not prevent either type of attack during the registration flow.
+Servers necessarily react differently during the registration flow between registered and unregistered clients.
+This allows an attacker to use the server's response during registration as an oracle for whether a given client identity is registered.
+Applications should mitigate against this type of attack by rate limiting or otherwise restricting the registration flow.

 ## Password Salt and Storage Implications